CloudEngineHub/EnerVerse-AC/README.md

 ### Train

-We have provided a minial version of training codes in ``https://github.com/AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline.git``.
-Feel free to train your own World Model!
+🔥 EVAC serves as the official baseline model for the [AgiBot World Challenge@IROS 2025](https://agibot-world.com/challenge) - World Model Track.
+[The Challenge repository](https://github.com/AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline) provides a minimal version of the training code for reference.
+Feel free to train the model and explore its capabilities!

+🔥 Don't miss the [AgiBot World Challenge@IROS 2025](https://agibot-world.com/challenge) - come be part of it!

 ### Related Works